karawanshy/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Simple python implementation of the classic Tic-Tac-Toe game in Python, in which you can play against the computer.
+A simple Python implementation of the classic Tic-Tac-Toe game, where you can play against the computer.

 ## How to Play